marklogic/marklogic-docker/README.md

 ## Prerequisites
 - [Docker Engine](https://docs.docker.com/engine/)
-    - To use dockerd, docker cli, docker APIs
+    - To use dockerd, Docker cli, Docker APIs
 - [Docker Hub Registration](https://hub.docker.com/signup)
   - In order to pull down the MarkLogic image from Dockerhub you need a Dockerhub account
 - Desktop Browser